 My total for Wormald is 71.5 just one point higher than the selection committee’s score.

-But I only give Plamondon 68.5 versus the selection committee score of 84.
-At the end I narrowly give the game to Wormald 71.5 to Plamondon 68.5 on the selection committee’s criteria.
+But I only give Plamondon 68.5 versus the selection committee inflated score of 84.
+At the end I narrowly call the game to Wormald 71.5 to Plamondon 68.5 on the selection committee’s criteria.

 I’d argue that the criteria gave far too much weight to intangibles and speculative issues, and not enough to historic preservation, visibility, access, and minimizing public financial support.
 Ease of access and visibility and parking are key to the success of a big hotel complex and should have been 30 points out of 100.
 In a historic district with historic charm a major draw with visitors, those historic issues should have been 20/100 points.
 The other 50 points should be inversely related to the project’s demand on the public purse — how much subsidy or public support they demanded.
 Everything else that was scored — the architectural design, supposed ‘catalytic’ effects of follow-on development are either matters of subjective opinion, or unknowable, and therefore a mix of guesses and wishful thinking.
 With sensible selection criteria weighting Wormald would have been the clear winner.